jdanil/skunkworks/docs/decision-log/package-manager.md

 #### Workspaces

 [Workspaces](https://yarnpkg.com/features/workspaces) makes it easy to work with monorepos, allowing multiple packages to reside in the same repository and depend upon each other.
+This architecture allows any modifications made to one package to instantly be applied to its dependents, without publishing.

 Yarn v2 introduced a new [workspace tools](https://github.com/yarnpkg/berry/tree/master/packages/plugin-workspace-tools) plugin to interact with workspaces via the CLI.
 This plugin allows for [focused installs](https://yarnpkg.com/cli/workspaces/focus), resulting in quicker installs for large monorepos.